hoangvu96z/UserManagementJS/README.md

 # User Management System

 This is a Single Page Application (SPA) built with Angular (frontend) and Node.js/Express (backend).
-It provides user registration, login, profile management, and logout functionalities.
+This project use for CODIX Interview test
+It was made by VU NGUYEN  | Email : hoangvu96z@gmail.com

 ## 🚀 Features